Central limit theorems for random multiplicative functions: Random multiplicative functions in short intervals: Proof of Corollary

 \section{Random multiplicative functions in short intervals: Proof of Corollary~\ref{thm: 2log2-1 stein}}

 We now use our work in Section \ref{section3} to study partial sums of random Steinhaus multiplicative functions over short intervals ${\mathcal A} =[x, x+y]$.
 Throughout we think of $y$ as large, and $x \ge y$.
 Our goal is to show Corollary~\ref{thm: 2log2-1 stein}, which states that in the range $y\le x/(\log x)^{2\log 2-1+\epsilon}$ the limiting distribution of $\sum_{x\le n\le x+y} f(n)$ is Gaussian (improving upon the earlier result in \cite{CS}).
+Below we use the standard notation $\Omega(n)$ to denote the number of prime factors of $n$ counted with multiplicity.

 \begin{proposition} Let $y$ be large with $y\le x$.
 If $y\le x/(\log x)^2$ take ${\mathcal S}$ to be all of ${\mathcal A}= [x,x+y]$, and in the range $y > x/(\log x)^2$ define ${\mathcal S}$ to be subset of elements in ${\mathcal A}$ satisfying $\Omega(n) \le (1+\epsilon) \log \log x$.
 Then, the number of integers in $[x,x+y]$ that are not in ${\mathcal S}$ is $o(y)$.
 Further, in the range $y\le x(\log x)^{1-2\log 2 -\epsilon}$, the number of off-diagonal solutions to